farmda31/KU_SQL_EmployeeTracker/README.md

 # Employee Tracker

 ## Description
-The Employee Tracker is a command line prompt application that utilizes Inquirer, PostgreSQL, and Node JS to allows users to manage and maintain employee information.
+Employee Tracker is a command line prompt application that utilizes Inquirer, PostgreSQL, and Node JS to allows users to manage and maintain employee information.
 Users will be able to create a SQL Database, create tables, and populate the tables with seed data.
 Once the tables are populated, the user can manage the role, department, the manager an employee is assigned to, and salary information for all employees.